-Produced in our intimate 62-seat Black Box Theatre, the Roundabout Underground initiative gives emerging playwrights the opportunity to debut their full productions in our intimate 62-seat Blackbox Theatre with the significant artistic and financial resources of Roundabout.
+The 2016–2017 season marks the 10th Anniversary of Roundabout Underground.
+The initiative gives emerging playwrights the opportunity to debut their full productions in our intimate 62-seat Blackbox Theatre with the significant artistic and financial resources of Roundabout.
 In addition, Roundabout Underground writers receive a commission for a future play.
-After their Roundabout Underground experiences, playwrights have gone on to be produced in over 100 theatres across the country and around the world.
-These playwrights have also returned to Roundabout, as with Stephen Karam and the 2011–2012 season's Sons of the Prophet and The Humans, Joshua Harmon’s Significant Other, and, coming in 2017, Steven Levinson’s If I Forget and Meghan Kennedy’s Napoli, Brooklyn.
+After their Roundabout Underground experiences, playwrights have gone on to be produced in hundreds of theatres across the country and around the world.
+These playwrights have also returned to Roundabout, as with Stephen Karam’s Sons of the Prophet and The Humans, Joshua Harmon’s Significant Other, and, coming in 2017, Steven Levinson’s If I Forget and Meghan Kennedy’s Napoli, Brooklyn.

 New Play Commissions

 Roundabout believes it is critically important to support theatre artists at all steps of the creative process, from inception to completion.
 Roundabout commissions playwrights at various stages of their careers, allowing them time to work on a new project while still being able to support themselves financially.
-During the 2011/12 season, we anticipate having 11 projects in various stages of the commission process.
+During the current season, we have 16 projects in various stages of the commission process.

-New plays and musicals are given focused artistic development during a period of readings, workshops, and edits which can last anywhere from a few months to several years.
+New plays and musicals are given focused artistic development during a period of readings, workshops, and edits that can last anywhere from a few months to several years.
 At these readings and workshops, the playwright has the opportunity to hear their words come to life with a team of actors, while Roundabout has a chance to share the work with potential collaborators.
 Roundabout donors are given the exclusive opportunity to take part and give feedback at some of these readings through our Friends of Roundabout Playreading series.
-Click here to learn more about how to be invited.
+Learn more about how to be invited.

 World Premieres/New York Premieres

 In today's artistic climate, many opportunities exist for playwrights to develop and workshop their work.
-Roundabout goes a step further by committing to produce World premiere and New York premiere productions on our Broadway and off-Broadway stages.
+Roundabout goes a step further by committing to produce world premiere and New York premiere productions.
 By introducing these artists to a wider audience, Roundabout lays the foundation for these new plays to enjoy future productions.

-Roundabout Leaders for New Works are a group of individuals and organizations dedicated to increasing awareness and critical funding to sustain Roundabout’s New Play Initiative.
-Members include: Alec Baldwin, Lois and Irvin Cohen, Linda L. D’Onofrio, Peggy and Mark Ellis, Jodi Glucksman, Sylvia Golden, Caryn and James Magid, the Laura Pels International Foundation for Theatre, Laura S. Rodgers, Mary and David Solomon, the Harold and Mimi Steinberg Charitable Trust, Yolanda R. Turocy, Lori Uddenberg, Deborah and Thomas Wallace, and Xerox Foundation.
+We gratefully acknowledge the Roundabout Leaders for New Works: Alec Baldwin, James Costa and John Archibald, Linda L. D’Onofrio, Peggy and Mark Ellis, Jodi Glucksman, Sylvia Golden, Hess Foundation, Inc., Judith and Douglas Krupp, K. Myers, Laura Pels International Foundation for Theater, Laura S. Rodgers, Seedlings Foundation, Mary Solomon, Lauren and Danny Stein, Harold and Mimi Steinberg Charitable Trust, and Dr. Leonard Tow.